Skanyi/terraform-projects/applications/sample-application-nginx/README.md

-## Deploy sample application Using Terraform to EKS Cluster.
+## Deploy sample application and Create a Load Balancer Using Terraform to EKS Cluster.

 ### Prerequisite